Create an NFS server on Oracle Linux

 Install the NFS Utilities Package on the Client Instance

-Install the NFS utilities package.
+Install the nfs-utils package.

 sudo dnf install -y nfs-utils